Learn About the Safe Disposal of Supplements - Cooper Complete

 The Office of National Drug Control Policy recommends that before disposing of prescription medication bottles, the label either be removed or covered with a permanent marker or duct tape to prevent re-ordering by someone else.

-Recommended storage instructions are noted on vitamin and supplement bottles and on the insert that accompanies prescription medications.
-As a general rule, products should be stored at room temperature, away from both excessive light and humidity.
+Recommended storage instructions are noted on vitamin and supplement bottles and the insert accompanying prescription medications.
+Generally, products should be stored at room temperature, away from excessive light and humidity.

 Shop Vitamins